lookang/SYPTPython/README.md

   - `Assignment matrix.csv`

 Feel free to customize the code to fit your specific tournament requirements.
 For any issues or improvements, please refer to the  or open an issue.

+### Acknowledgements
+Credit and thank Nic Wong for his original code and help to provide a first version of the python code.